Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 She found the interview very compelling and decided to get in touch with me through chat in the hope of connecting with more people that have been through some similar to herself.
 I asked Donna to be part of the program because I know from firsthand experience of talking about the stroke that has happened to us can be very therapeutic and can help others going through something similar.
-If you or someone you care about has experienced a stroke, and has started their recovery, you’ll know what a scary time you could be.
+If you or someone you care about has experienced a stroke and has started their recovery, you’ll know what a scary time you could be.

 There are all these questions going through your mind, like, how long will it take to recover?
 We like actually recover?
 What things should I avoid in case I make it worse?
-My doctors and therapists will always helpful in explaining things but obviously I’ve never had a stroke before.
+My doctors and therapists will always be helpful in explaining things but obviously, I’ve never had a stroke before.
 I didn’t know what questions to ask.
 And so I worried a lot and missed out on doing things that could have sped up my recovery.

-They also help me take a more active role in my recovery, rather than just waiting to be told what to do at my next appointment. head to the website now, thetransitloungepodcast.com and download the guide.
+They also help me take a more active role in my recovery, rather than just waiting to be told what to do at my next appointment. head to the website now, thetransitloungepodcast.com, and download the guide.
 It’s free.
 And now it’s on with the show.

-Tell me a little bit about you and how was it you got to experience the stroke and what happened?
+Tell me a little bit about you and how was it you got to experience the stroke and what happened.

-So the problem was the loo diagonally opposite into the house.
+So the problem was the loo diagonally opposite the house.
 So I had to try and get there.
-She could mean though I still was a smoker at that stage and I thought if I went outside to try and have a cigarette, I might feel better.
+She could mean that I still was a smoker at that stage and I thought if I went outside to try and have a cigarette, I might feel better.
 Well, I nearly fell over outside so then I had to try and make it back into the house where I started feeling sick.
 So I grabbed a bucket set on the toilet for a while.
 Yes, I don’t know how long I was.
 They might be half an hour.

 I don’t know how I made it back to bed but I didn’t.
 Same way by closing my eyes and putting my hands on the wall and feeling my way back to the bedroom.
 Well, went back to bed and woke up about Two hours later with extreme pain in my little finger on my right hand, and it had gone black.
-And that’s what me up and just feeling really weed and wanting to just wanting to sleep.
+And that’s what me up and just feeling really weed and wanting to just want to sleep.
 But this pain in my hand wouldn’t let me and I just said to Colin, I said something’s not right.

-And he said, I will get you to the doctor.
+And he said I will get you to the doctor.
 Anyway, I was able to get in very early in the morning before he started saying any patients and he just said get straight to DeLonge hospital.
 He said too many.
 You’ve got too many different symptoms.
 He said I don’t like what I’m saying.
 He said so it takes about an hour to an hour to drive up there and on an hour I wasn’t in the waiting room very long.
 Because Colin drove me up there.

 Wow.
 So that’s very different from a lot of the other people I’ve spoken to about the struggle that they’ve experienced.
 Now you had a club that went two directions, one to you, Brian, one to your finger.

 Well, the clock was still in the tree.
 It’s just beats had broken off from art.
-And they tossed up whether they would actually operate and put a shunt in me Well hang on that was that was further that was because I was two days into long hospital and they decided they didn’t have the equipment to look after me if anything further happened.
+And they tossed up whether they would actually operate and put a shunt in me Well hang on that was that was further that was because I was two days into a long hospital and they decided they didn’t have the equipment to look after me if anything further happened.
 So when they decided to put me in an ambulance and send me to some Vincent’s right now.
-So because I live in call x
+So because I live in Call x

-a good man that just walked past
+A good man that just walked past.

-my brother in law
+My brother in law

 I’m curious, do you always go to a cigarette in the past when you felt unwell to make you feel better?